Ceterai/Ceterai.github.io/MyEnternia/Wiki/PoiPlushie/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/objects/alta/special/plushies/ct_poi_plush.png" alt="Poi Plushie icon" loading="lazy" width="auto" height="16px"/> **Poi Plushie** is an uncommon toy.

 A plushie of a... slime.
 An alta slime.
 A poi, in other words.
+Pois are known for their gelatinous bodies and playful nature.
+This plushie is a safe way to enjoy their charm without the mess.

 ## Ingame